-A robust software and hardware design using a single board computer (SBC) and a common Linux operating system (Debian) make this kind of fault recovery possible on the AAL-PIP systems.
-As microcomputers become ever smaller and more cost 205 effective, they become a more appealing solution to development of instrumentation platforms.
+AAL-PIP systems.
+As microcomputers become ever smaller and more cost-effective, they become a more appealing solution to development of instrumentation platforms.
 Indeed, future iterations of the AAL-PIP platform that are soon to be deployed in cooperation with the Polar Research Institute of China (PRIC) utilize an updated version of the SBC found in the first generation.
-Some might consider going to an even smaller and less power hungry platform for instrument control like that afforded by a microcontroller without all of the peripherals found in a microcomputer.

-210 Whichever control platform is chosen, it is important to consider and plan for the eventuality that updates and fixes may need to be deployed to the system.
+Some might consider going to an even smaller and less power-hungry platform for instrument control like that afforded by a microcontroller without all of the peripherals found in a microcomputer.
+Whichever control platform is chosen, it is important to consider and plan for the eventuality that updates and fixes may need to be deployed to the system.

-4.2 Clocks and Watchdogs
+4.2 Clocks and watchdogs

 In the case of the AAL-PIP system, there are two important software design considerations that had to be addressed during the patch process.
 First, the communications watchdog timer issue had to be resolved.
-Typically, the watchdog will automatically reboot the system after either staying connected or disconnected for more than 24 hours.
-When the watchdog first starts, it 215 obtains the current time and then sets a trigger for 24 hours later.
+Typically, the watchdog will automatically reboot the system after either staying connected or disconnected for more than 24 h.
+When the watchdog first starts, it obtains the current time and then sets a trigger for 24 h later.
 This reboot process was prevented by rolling the clock back to a time several years before the trigger time.
-A different, more robust solution to using the full date & time for timers like this would have been to strip the date from the trigger.
+A different, more robust solution to using the full date and time for timers like this would have been to strip the date from the trigger.
 However, this can still lead to some confusion as a result of making adjustments to the system clock.
 Using a monotonic hardware clock for this timer would provide a more robust solution, as these clocks typically are not adjusted by any software process.

-4.3 Checking Assumptions
+4.3 Checking assumptions

-The solution described in the Fault Recovery section involved checking the reported time against some epoch, and only adding an offset if the reported time was incorrect based on that comparison.
+The solution described in the fault recovery section involved checking the reported time against some epoch, and only adding an offset if the reported time was incorrect based on that comparison.
 This solution will only work until the next GPS rollover in 2038.
-Ideally, the systems will go through a hardware refurbishment before then, and newer GPS modules using the 13

-225 digit standard can be installed.
-This rollover won't occur until 2137, and is sufficiently beyond consideration here.
+Ideally, the systems will go through a hardware refurbishment before then, and newer GPS modules using the 13-digit standard can be installed.
+This rollover will not occur until 2137 and is sufficiently beyond consideration here.
 However, a rollover of a different kind will also occur in 2038, that of the signed integer time using the Unix epoch date of 1970.
 Though an entire adolescence will occur between now and that point, it is never too soon to consider what problems may arise as a result.

-It is assumed that clocks are a relatively trivial device inside of a computing system, and that the reported time can be taken for
+It is assumed that clocks are a relatively trivial device inside of a computing system and that the reported time can be taken for granted.

-- 230 granted.
 Certainly for most applications, especially those using a network for timing, this is typically true.
 However we have shown here that it is not always the case and can have dramatic impacts on system performance.
 It was originally assumed that the GPS time reported would always be accurate to within milliseconds, and this assumption was written into our software.
 When the time was offset by 1024 weeks, our system performance suffered as a result.
-In this instance, it was worth considering that the reported time could have been incorrect, and planning for that failure to relay the correct time.
-Our software was able - 235 to account for the situation where no GPS time was reported, but not for incorrect GPS time reported.
+In this instance, it was worth considering that the reported time could have been incorrect and planning for that failure to relay the correct time.
+Our software was able to account for the situation where no GPS time was reported, but not for incorrect GPS time reported.